-For large animals, acupuncture is again commonly used for functional problems.
-Some of the general conditions where it might be applied are the following. -Musculoskeletal problems, such as sore backs or downer cow syndrome -Nervous system problems, such as facial nerve paralysis -Skin problems, such as allergic dermatitis -Respiratory problems, such as heaves and “Bleeders” -Gastrointestinal problems, such as non-surgical colic -Selected reproductive disorders
+For large animals, acupuncture is also commonly used for functional problems.
+Some of the general conditions where it might be applied are the following:

-In addition regular acupuncture treatment can treat minor sports injuries as they occur and help to keep muscles and tendons resistant to injury.
+Regular acupuncture treatment can treat minor sports injuries and help to keep muscles and tendons resistant to injury.
 World-class professional and amateur athletes often use acupuncture as a routine part of their training.
-If your animals are involved in any athletic endeavor, such as racing, jumping of showing, acupuncture can help keep them in top physical condition.
+If your animals participate in athletic activity, such as racing, jumping, or showing, acupuncture can help them.

 How does acupuncture work?

-In Western terms, acupuncture can assist the body to heal itself by affection certain physiological changes.
-For example, acupuncture can stimulate nerves, increase blood circulation, relieve muscle spasm, and cause the release of hormones, such as endorphins (one of the body’s pain control chemicals) and cortisol (a natural steroid).
-Although many of acupuncture’s physiological effects have been studied, many more are still unknown.
-Further research must be to discover all of acupuncture’s effects and it’s proper uses in veterinary medicine.
+In Western terms, acupuncture can assist the body to heal itself by physiological targeting.
+For example, acupuncture stimulates nerves, increase blood circulation, relieves muscle spasms, and releases hormones.
+One of these hormones is known as endorphins, which control pleasure.
+The other is called cortisol which is a natural steroid associated with stress.
+Many of acupuncture’s physiological effects have been studied but further research is needed to understand discover all of acupuncture’s proper use in veterinary medicine.